raquelbaeta/Public-Opinion-on-Political-Parties-and-Military-Governments/README.md

 install.packages(c("haven", "dplyr", "tidyr", "ggplot2", "mosaic", "readr", "knitr", "kableExtra"))

 ### Load the required packages:

-library(haven)
-library(dplyr)
-library(tidyr)
-library(ggplot2)
-library(mosaic)
-library(readr)
-library(knitr)
-library(kableExtra)
+library(c(haven, dplyr, tidyr, ggplot2, mosaic, readr, knitr, kableExtra)

-The script generates several tables and plots to visualize and analyze the data.
-The main findings are presented in the "Comparative Analysis" section, which summarizes the results for both countries.
+The script generates several tables and plots to visualise and analyse the data.
+The main findings are presented in the "Comparative Analysis" section, which summarises the results for both countries.

 ### Contributing